abilaashsai/Android-GoUbiquitous-WatchFaceSync/README.md

 ##Issue:
 -------
-Initially when _Watch Face_ is selected, data is not synced.
+- Initially when _Watch Face_ is selected, data is not synced.
 When some data is changed in mobile, it is reflected in Watch Face.

+- In mobile app not able to scroll down to view the list.

 ##Screenshot
 -------